KalubaChikonde/ConsenSys-Academy-Blockchain-Developer-Program-Project/README.md

 ```
 $ truffle compile
 $ truffle migrate --reset
+$ truffle test
 ```
 ### 4. Setup Metamask
-Metamask can be used to get a visual representation of the local blockchain.Connect it to your local Etherum blockchain provided by Ganache (localhost 8545) and import accounts into metamask
+Metamask can be used to get a visual representation of the local blockchain.Connect it to your local Etherum blockchain provided by Ganache (localhost 8545) and import ganache accounts into metamask.

 ### 5. Run the Front End Application
  Run the app on a development server locally for testing/grading.
 We’ll use lite-server to serve our web app.  http://localhost:3000